 Spot the Difference; Winter & Summer on the Piste des Cascades!

-We stopped short of singing in the rain but went for a wander up the Piste des Cascades, a 14km ski run down which we have skidded (and walked!) a number of times.
+We stopped short of singing in the rain but went for a wander up the Piste des Cascades, a 14km ski run down which we have skidded (and walked with our skis!) a number of times.
 It was lovely to see the cascades for which it is named, but it is a blue run.

 Marvel, which we walked up the other day, was only a green and that was hard enough!
 Before we ran out of puff, we did get some moody views of the Haut Giffre, with shrouds of mist, like feather boas, draped over the mountainsides.